natalya-patrikeeva/capstone/capstone_report_template.md

 One challenging aspect was the implementation of the CNN model.
 I closely followed the tutorials at [tensorflow website](https://www.tensorflow.org/get_started/mnist/pros).
 However, my raw input data and labels had to be preprocessed and massaged into a form suitable for TensorFlow.
 I also varied input parameter values like the size of the embedding layer and number of filter to find the best ones.

 ### Improvement
 The CNN model training step is very time consuming.
-So one improvement I would like to suggest is to use batching to train the model instead of the full data which would greatly speed up the training process.
+So one improvement I would like to suggest is to use small batches of data to train the model instead of the full dataset which would greatly speed up the training process.